Tony Moclair: 3AW

-In 2011, Moclair joined 3AW's The Weekend Break, replacing Sam Pang on the segment "The Sunday Roast" alongside John Origlasso.
+In 2011, Moclair joined 3AW's The Weekend Break, replacing Sam Pang on the segment "The Sunday Roast", alongside John Origlasso.
 He also became a regular contributor to Denis Walter's Afternoon program and occasionally filled in as host for both the weekday and weekend editions of Melbourne Overnight.

-In October 2015, Moclair debuted Friday Night Lights, airing from 8–10 PM on Friday evenings during the summer on 3AW.
+In October 2015, Moclair debuted Friday Night Lights, airing from 8–10 pm on Friday evenings during the summer on 3AW.
 The following year, in August 2016, he was signed to host the midnight-to-dawn show, Australia Overnight.

-On January 10, 2020, it was announced via Facebook that Moclair would not be returning to Australia Overnight in 2020, as the show was set to be replaced by a networked program hosted by Michael McLaren from Sydney.
-The decision drew significant backlash from listeners, who expressed their dissatisfaction through Facebook and a petition urging Nine Entertainment, the new owners of 3AW, to reverse the decision.
+On 10 January 2020, it was announced via Facebook that Moclair would not be returning to Australia Overnight in 2020, because the show was set to be replaced by a networked program hosted from Sydney by Michael McLaren.
+That decision drew significant backlash from listeners, who expressed their dissatisfaction through Facebook and a petition urging Nine Entertainment, the new owners of 3AW, to reverse the decision.

-On April 25, 2020, less than four months after his departure, it was announced that Moclair would return to host Australia Overnight beginning April 27, 2020.
+On 25 April 2020, less than four months after his departure, it was announced that Moclair would return to host Australia Overnight, beginning 27 April 2020.
 He was joined by Bianca Johnston, his former producer and panel operator.
 In February 2022, Johnston transitioned to the Afternoon program, with Sean Woodward stepping in as producer.

 In September 2023, 3AW revealed that Moclair would succeed Dee Dee Dunleavy as host of Afternoons.
-Interim hosts Jacqueline Felgate and Jimmy Bartel filled the role until Moclair began hosting on October 30, 2023.
+Interim hosts Jacqueline Felgate and Jimmy Bartel filled the role until Moclair began hosting on 30 October 2023.